Click here to see how it's done now.

 - The number of cities in each group varies by year.

-IMPORTANT NOTE #1: The figures in the two ranking columns show as two numbers divided by a slash.
+IMPORTANT NOTE #1: The figures in the ranking column show as two numbers divided by a slash.
 The first number is that city’s ranking in that category.
 The second number is the total number of cities/counties within that “Group”.
 For instance, if you see “22/56”, that means that city ranks 22nd out of 56 cities of similar size.

 - Type of Collision – This column delineates the different types of collisions OTS has chosen to show in the rankings.
 These represent the types with larger percentages of total killed and injured and areas of focus for the OTS grant program.
-Motorcycles were added in 2008.

 - Victims Killed and Injured – This column shows the number of fatalities and injuries aggregated.
 Damage-only or fender-bender collisions are not included.